Insurers Hand Out Cash and Gifts To Sway Brokers Who Sell Employer Health Plans

 Cathryn Donaldson, spokeswoman for the trade group America's Health Insurance Plans, wrote in an email that brokers are incentivized "above all else" to serve their clients.
 "Guiding employees to a plan that offers quality, affordable care will help establish their business and reputation in the industry," she wrote.

 Some insurer's pitches, however, clearly reward brokers' devotion to them, not necessarily their clients.
 "To thank you for your loyalty to Humana, we want to extend our thanks with a bonus," says one brochure pitched to brokers online.
 Horizon Blue Cross Blue Shield of New Jersey offered brokers a bonus as "a way to express our appreciation for your support."
-Empire Blue Cross told brokers it would deliver new bonuses "for bringing in large group business ... and for keeping it with us."
+Empire Blue Cross in New York told brokers that it would deliver new bonuses "for bringing in large group business ... and for keeping it with us."

 Delta Dental of California's pitches appears to go one step further, rewarding brokers as "key members of our Small Business Program team."

 ProPublica reached out to all the insurers named in this story, and many didn't respond.
 Cigna said in a statement that it offers affordable, high-quality benefit plans and doesn't see a problem with providing incentives to brokers.
-Delta Dental emphasized in an email it follows applicable laws and regulations.
-And Horizon Blue Cross said its gives employers the option of how to pay brokers and discloses all compensation.
+Delta Dental emphasized in an email that it follows applicable laws and regulations.
+And Horizon Blue Cross said it gives employers the option of how to pay brokers and discloses all compensation.

 The effect of such financial incentives is troubling, says Michael Thompson, president of the National Alliance of Healthcare Purchaser Coalitions, which represents groups of employers who provide benefits.
 He says brokers don't typically undermine their clients in a blatant way, but their own financial interests can create a "cozy relationship" that may make them wary of "stirring the pot."